RobbiePlata/Python-Homework/README.md

 PythonHomework
-- Code for each lab fullfilled assignment requirements.
+- Code for each lab fullfilled my assignment requirements.